griffey13/PathFinding/README.md

 .
 X X X X X X . . . . * * * X X X . . . . . . . . . .
 X . . . *
 .
 X . . . . . . . . . . . * * * * * * * * * * * * * * * * * * *
 Press any key to continue . . .

+## Contact

+For any questions, feedback, or suggestions, please contact us at [jacques.hoffler@gmail.com](mailto:jacques.hoffler@gmail.com).

+---

+**Note:** This repository aims to solve a take home project assignment for a job interview.
 ```

 ## Resources